Macrometacorp/docs/docs/connections/manage-connections.md

 ---
-title: Manage Integrations
+title: Manage Connections
 sidebar_position: 20
 ---

-This page shows you how to manage your integrations in Macrometa.
+This page shows you how to manage your connections in Macrometa.

-## Create an Integration
+## Create a Connection

 1. [Log in to your Macrometa account](https://auth-play.macrometa.io/).
-2. Click **Access > Integrations**.
+2. Click **Access > Connections**.
-3. Click **New Integration**.
+3. Click **New Connection**.
-4. Select the integration type.
+4. Select the connection type.
+Every connector in the list has a data source type and is either a source or a target.
-5. Enter specific information in the fields for the integration and then click **Create**.
+5. Enter specific information in the fields for the connection and then click **Create**.
 For prerequisites and additional notes, refer to the documentation for the specific connector type:

    - [BigQuery](connector-types/bigquery-draft)
    - [Macrometa Collection](connector-types/mm-collection-draft)